5 Types of Walk-in Shower Seats, Stools & Benches for Your Home – Mobility Plus

 Everyone deserves to feel safe when showering.
 But the fear of slipping, pain, or mobility issues can make showers an ordeal rather than a time to relax.
 That doesn’t have to be the case.

 We want you to feel comfortable, which is why we’ve collated a list of walk-in showers with seats or benches.
-Read on for the advantages and disadvantages of different shower seats and find the best one to suit your showering needs.
+Read on for the advantages and disadvantages of the different types of disabled shower seats and find the best one to suit your showering needs.

 1. Standard Shower Stool